 Washington State Autonomous Vehicle Work Group

 The Washington State Legislature and the Washington State Transportation Commission (WSTC) are preparing for the arrival of autonomous vehicles (AVs).
-Through 2023, a diverse executive Work Group and seven Subcommittees will develop recommendations to prepare for this advancing technology.
+Through 2023, a diverse Work Group Executive Committee and seven Subcommittees will develop recommendations to prepare for this advancing technology.
 These recommendations include possible policies, laws and rules to support the safe operation of AVs on public roadways in the state.

 Washington is Preparing for Autonomous Vehicles